 Loneliness is practically an epidemic and legitimate consequences are associated.
 Everyone feels lonely at one time or another but if it’s an ongoing theme it’s important understand the core issues around your isolation; how you view yourself and others.
 A felt sense of connection to others is a critical component of a person’s emotional, relational and physical health.

-New studies show that a sense of rejection or isolation disrupts not only will power and perseverance, but also key cellular processes deep within the human body.
+Studies show that a sense of rejection or isolation disrupts not only will power and perseverance, but also key cellular processes.
 Chronic loneliness belongs among health risk factors such as smoking, obesity or lack of exercise.
-Feeling connected to others is vital to a person’s mental well-being, as well as physical health, research at the University of Chicago shows.

-One of the founders of a new discipline called social neuroscience, Cacioppo used functional Magnetic Resonance Imaging (fMRI) brain scans and advanced scientific techniques to document the roles of loneliness and social connection as central regulatory mechanisms in human physiology and behavior.
+Technology has been used to substantiate via brain scans and other advanced scientific techniques to document the roles of loneliness and social connection as central regulatory mechanisms in human physiology and behavior.

 “There are three core dimensions to feeling lonely—intimate isolation, which comes from not having anyone in your life you feel affirms who you are; relational isolation, which comes from not having face-to-face contacts that are rewarding; and collective isolation, which comes from not feeling that you’re part of a group or collective beyond individual existence,” he said.

-The problem of social isolation will likely grow as conventional societal structures fade.
-The average household size is decreasing, and by 2010, 31 million Americans—roughly 10 percent of the population—will live alone.
+The problem of social isolation will likely grow as conventional societal structures fade, such as household sizes decreasing.
 Sociologists also have found that people report significantly fewer close friends and confidants than those a generation ago.